dermeister0/candy/docs/calculations.rst

     Generates new password as ``SecureString``.

-.. function:: static Int32 EstimatePasswordStrength(String password)
+.. function:: static int EstimatePasswordStrength(string password)

     Estimates password strength.
 The value will be between 0 and 100.
 The algorithm has been copied from passwordmeter.com_ .
 It uses following rules to calculate total score (`n` is a password length):